Do Your Part. #BeCyberSmart.

 - At the end of the month, send employees an email highlighting your activities and successes, and recapping the best practices learned throughout the month.

-- Sign up for NCSA’s newsletter to receive regular online safety news and resources.
+- Sign up for our newsletter to receive regular online safety news and resources.

-- Print NCSA resources and display them in areas where family members spend time online.
+- Print our resources and display them in areas where family members spend time online.

 - Hold a family “tech talk.”
 Learn and discuss how each family member can protect their devices and information.